 In the case of Bryan v Maloney, the Court held that the builder did owe a duty to subsequent purchasers and reaffirmed that a sufficiently proximate relationship between a plaintiff and a defendant would be indicated by factors such as the plaintiff’s reliance, the defendant’s assumption of responsibility; or the presence of a contractual relationship between the defendant and a third party and whether it was reasonable in all the circumstances for the plaintiff to rely on the knowledge of the defendant.

 However, the doctrine of proximity was decisively rejected in this country by the High Court decision in Sullivan v Moody.

-Accordingly Bryan v Maloney remains good law in the sense that it has not been overruled by the Court.
+Accordingly, Bryan v Maloney remains good law in the sense that it has not been overruled by the Court.

-However it is of no authority in relation to modern cases because it was decided according to the doctrine of proximity which is no longer followed.
+However, it is of no authority in relation to modern cases because it was decided according to the doctrine of proximity which is no longer followed.

-The courts have rejected the notion of proximity and have instead proceeded on incremental basis according to established case law and precedent.
+The courts have rejected the notion of proximity and have instead proceeded on an incremental basis according to established case law and precedent.